SSG Anthony Verra

 Airlifted to Kandahar, and then to Bagram, SSG Verra would travel through Landstuhl, Germany, before arriving at Walter Reed Army Medical Center in Washington, D.C.

-Now medically retired, Anthony enjoys spending time with Shauna and his three children.
+Now medically retired, Anthony enjoys spending time with Shauna and his four children.
 He and his family are very active in their church and community.
 A football fan, Anthony enjoys attending games as well as watching them on television.
 He would like to continue to work with Veterans and hopes to earn a degree in business and work with the Army or an organization with a close military affiliation.

 By living in his specially adapted custom home, Anthony has regained his freedom and independence.
 He and Shauna have also been able to expand their family.
 “Homes For Our Troops is a great program with sponsors and volunteers who offer their support and help give back the basic daily needs to people who are in situations similar to mine.
 A specially adapted home from Homes For Our Troops helps me be more independent and allows me to be an active member of my family.
 Thank you for giving me the opportunity to live my life in a home without barriers.”